 Any borrowings under the Company's revolving and equipment lines of credit are collateralized by a general first priority lien against all of the Company's assets, both tangible and intangible.

-As of April 4, 2009, the Company was in compliance with its financial covenants.
+As of July 4, 2009, the Company was in compliance with its financial covenants under its credit agreement.

-Note 6-Long-Term Debt
+Note 7-Long-Term Debt

 Long-term debt consists of the following (in thousands):